alvaro-cuesta/tokipona-helper/README.md

 - PHP enabled host (only needed for file-lists caché, can be replaced by static file.)

 ##  What is toki pona?
+*(TODO)*

 ## Contact
 Find me as `janAwalo` in #tokipona @ [FreeNode](http://webchat.freenode.net/).

 ## Contributors
-Sadly, this list is empty.
-Be the first on to collaborate!
+Sadly, this list is empty. **Be the first on to collaborate!**

 [Dictionaries](https://github.com/alvaro-cuesta/tokipona-helper/blob/master/dictionary/) are desperately needed.
 See [tokipona.json](https://github.com/alvaro-cuesta/tokipona-helper/blob/master/dictionary/tokipona.json) for an example.
 I'm (slowly) working in adapting [jan Pije's public domain lessons](http://rowa.giso.de/languages/toki-pona/english/toki-pona-lessons.pdf) but I could use some help.

 Alternate dictionaries are very welcome too: old toki pona, new toki pona, with banned words, other destination languages, etc.

 Suggestions, ideas, new meanings, but reports, etc. are VERY welcome!
 You can also submit your texts to be included in the preset texts.

 ## License
 All rights reserved. *(TODO: choose free license.)*